CAYdenberg/wp-impactpubs/README.md

 - changed ORCiD retrieval to now retrieve from feed.labs.orcid-eu.org.
 As this service is also an ongoing project this may require some tweaks in the future.

+= 2.4=

+- changed remote requests to utilize WordPress HTTP API to support a wider variety of hosting sites

 ==